 In April 2019, the Company entered into a sublease agreement for office space located at 50 Binney Street in Cambridge, Massachusetts (the "50 Binney Street Sublease") to supplement the Company's corporate headquarters located at 60 Binney Street in Cambridge, Massachusetts.
 Under the terms of the 50 Binney Street Sublease, the Company will lease 267,278 square feet of office space for \$99.95 per square foot, or \$26.7 million per year in base rent subject to certain operating expenses, taxes and annual rent increases of approximately 3%.
-The lease will commence when the space is available for use by the Company, which is anticipated to be in the first half of 2022, which reflects the sublessor's exercise of its option to postpone the commencement date of the sublease.
+The lease commenced in April 2022 and lease payments began in July 2022.
 The lease term will end on December 31, 2030, unless other specific circumstances specified in the 50 Binney Street Sublease occur.
-The Company will assess the lease classification of the 50 Binney Street Sublease and commence recognition of the associated rent expense at the lease commencement date.

 Upon signing the 50 Binney Street Sublease, the Company executed a \$40.1 million cash-collateralized letter of credit, which may be reduced in the future subject to the terms of the 50 Binney Street Sublease and certain reduction requirements specified therein.
 The \$40.1 million of cash collateralizing the letter of credit is classified as restricted cash and other non-current assets on the Company's consolidated balance sheets.
-Payments will commence at the earlier of (i) the date which is 90 days following the commencement date and (ii) the date the Company takes occupancy of all or any portion of the premises.

 In connection with the execution of the 50 Binney Street Sublease, the Company also entered into a purchase agreement for furniture and equipment (the "Furniture Purchase Agreement") located on the premises upon lease commencement.
 Upon execution of the Furniture Purchase Agreement, the Company made an upfront payment of \$7.5 million, all of which was recorded within restricted cash and other non-current assets on the Company's consolidated balance sheets and assessed for recoverability on a recurring basis.
-The Company will be required to make another \$7.5 million payment under the Furniture Purchase Agreement upon lease commencement.
+The Company made another \$7.3 million payment under the Furniture Purchase Agreement upon lease commencement.

 In December 2021, the Company entered into a sub-sublease agreement (the "Sub-Sublease") with Meta Platforms, Inc. ("Meta").
 Under the terms of the Sub-Sublease, the Company is subleasing the entirety of the 50 Binney Street premises which it has rights to under the 50 Binney Street Sublease.
 The Company is sub-subleasing the premises for \$28.0 million in the first year with 3% annual increases in each subsequent year.
 Meta will receive access to 50 Binney Street at the lease commencement date, which is the same point that the Company would receive access under the 50 Binney Street Sublease.
 The Company remains liable under the 50 Binney Street Sublease, including for maintenance of the \$40.1 million collateralized letter of credit.
-As a result of the execution of the Sub-Sublease, the Company assessed the \$7.5 million deposit related to the Furniture Purchase Agreement for recoverability and determined that the amount was not recoverable.
-As a result, the Company recorded \$7.5 million in the Company's consolidated statements of operations and comprehensive loss as selling, general and administrative expense during the year ended December 31, 2021.
+As a result of the execution of the Sub-Sublease, the Company assessed the \$7.3 million deposit related to the Furniture Purchase Agreement paid in 2022.
+The fair value of the furniture is \$2.4 million, and the remaining excess of the \$7.3 million payment over fair value will be recognized as expense over the life of the lease.
+The Company recognizes monthly sublease income of \$2.3 million in Other Income for the sub-subleased space.